Housing benefit in 2026: why did it end and what replaced it?

 Another group that may experience a deterioration are households with higher incomes just above the minimum subsistence level – the state now expects them to contribute more to the costs, thus reducing their real assistance.
 Sometimes the amount of the super-benefit does not work out as expected due to regional limits, so-called normative costs, or due to a different calculation of energy (lump sum instead of actual costs).

-If the super allowance is not enough to cover basic needs, emergency assistance can be requested.
+If the super allowance is not sufficient to cover basic needs, emergency assistance can be requested.
 It is also advisable to contact the Citizens Advice Bureau or the Social Advice Bureau for help with other support options.
 In any case, it is not worth resigning – the system is stricter but still has solutions for those who really need it.

-The Superdose is meant to help those who cannot provide for their own basic needs – housing, food, hygiene.
+The super allowance is meant to help those who cannot provide for their own basic needs – housing, food, hygiene.
 But reality shows that in some cases the support is not enough.
 Whether because of stricter calculation rules, rising costs or a specific life situation.
 What should you do if you don’t have enough money for rolls after paying rent and utilities?

 The first step is to make sure your super allowance is calculated correctly.
 It may be that not all costs have been recognised, the household has been assessed incorrectly or documents are missing.
-If in doubt, contact the Jobcentre Plus and ask for a review.
-A social worker or solicitor can also help.

 Don’t forget about support from NGOs, food banks or charities.
 You are not alone in times of hardship – there is help out there, you just need to know where to look.